BrandiMac/space-products/doc/visibility.rst

 Output
 ============
 Once the :ref:`VisibilityCalculator` and all ``VisibilitySegments`` have been configured, the following methods are available for generating output.
-See above for a description of the output methods available for each individual :ref:`VisibilitySegment`.
+See the previous section for output methods available for each individual :ref:`VisibilitySegment`.

 * `VisibilityCalculator.Visibility() <https://ai-solutions.com/_help_Files/visibilitycalculator_visibility_nanosecond